IdanTzurdecker/EdgeCrdtReportTracker/README.md

+## How to Run

 ### Prerequisites

-- .NET 8.0 SDK or later
+- .NET 9.0 SDK or later

 ### Local Execution